lturnerbio/TURNER_Scripting_Project/README.md

 BUSCO creates a summary text file in your output directory that will tell you how how "complete" your assembled transcriptome is.

+Ran on the small queue, 8 cores 24:00:00, 4gb memory limit.
 # Congratulations!

 You should now have an assembled transcriptome!
 Note: this transcriptome is assembled but not annotated.
 To understand which genes are being expressed here, you will need to run through an annotation process.
 There are a handful of ways to achieve this: